paulosjd/snippets-exercises/react/redux.md

 Giving the Action a Name:

-Define a constant to identify this action, can use a string initially, but use symbolic constants in namespaces eventually.
+Define a constant to identify this action, can use a string initially, but use symbolic constants in namespaces eventually (? - n.b.
+Redux docs says strings are better as are serializable).
+Types can be defined as constants and imported from another module.

     // constants.js
     export const SET_SEARCH_TERM = "SET_SEARCH_TERM";